shihankanungo/shihankanungo.github.io/wrapped.md

 > "What really knocks me out is a book that, when you're all done reading it, you wish the author that wrote it was a terrific friend of yours and you could call him up on the phone whenever you felt like it.
 That doesn't happen much, though." --- J.D.
 Salinger, The Catcher in the Rye

+### Fiction
 - *Siddhartha* by Herman Hesse.
 1922
-- *A Sense of Where You Are: Bill Bradley at Princeton* by John McPhee.
-1965
-- *Oranges* by John McPhee.
-1967
 - *Love Story* by Erich Segal.
 1970
 - *Jonathan Livingston Seagull* by Richard Bach.
 1970
-- *A People's History of the United States* by Howard Zinn.
-1980
 - *A Pale View of Hills* by Kazuo Ishiguro.
 1982
 - *An Artist of the Floating World* by Kazuo Ishiguro.
 1986
 - *Remains of the Day* by Kazuo Ishiguro.
 1989
 - *Never Let Me Go* by Kazuo Ishiguro.
 2005
 - *Klara and the Sun* by Kazuo Ishiguro.
 2021

+### Non-fiction
+- *A Sense of Where You Are: Bill Bradley at Princeton* by John McPhee.
+1965
+- *Oranges* by John McPhee.
+1967
+- *A People's History of the United States* by Howard Zinn.
+1980
 - *London: The Biography* by Peter Ackroyd.
 2000
 - *Elliptic Tales: Curves, Counting, and Number Theory* by Avner Ash and Robert Gross.
 2012
 - *Never Split The Difference: Negotiating As If Your Life Depended On It* by Christopher Voss, Tahl Raz.
 2016